AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc.md

 ---
 # Inherit Doc {#inherit-doc}

 Did you inherit an existing Marketo Engage instance from another Admin?
-If so, this guide is meant for you.
+If so, this article is for you.

 >[!TIP]
 >
->If you are a new(er) Marketo Engage user and are not familiar with many of the terms, please check out the [Marketo Glossary](/help/marketo/getting-started/marketo-glossary.md){target="_blank"}.
+>If you're a new(er) Marketo Engage user and are not familiar with many of the terms, please check out the [Marketo Glossary](/help/marketo/getting-started/marketo-glossary.md){target="_blank"}.

 ## Users & Roles {#users-and-roles}